myrealtrip/box/readme.md

 - `on()` The function declares the Event to be defined in generic form..
 - `on()` The code block of the function receives the current State as `this` and the event to be delivered as `it`.
 - `on()` It is the implementation of the `to()` function to define which State this Event will change or which SideEffect should occur.
 - `to()` It can have only newly created Events or only SideEffects occuring.
 Sometimes, you can define both values ​​or not.
-Of course, if you don't have both values, there is no action.

 <br/>![box-func-sideeffect](docs/images/box-func-sideeffect.png)<br/>